jedi95/CrysisFix/README.md

 # CrysisFix
 Fixes the refresh rate being forced to the lowest available in the DX10 version of Crysis and Crysis Wars.
-This is the DLL component of the fix.
-It needs to be injected into the game process before the renderer starts up in order to work.

 Use CrysisLaunch.exe or CrysisWarsLaunch.exe to start the game.
-Any arguments will be passed through to the game itself (to load mods for example)
+Any arguments will be passed through to the game itself.

 Running the game in compatability mode may prevent this fix from working.
 I do not know why.